Inverurie & Bennachie Road Cycle Route

-For cyclists who like a challenge, try the 35 mile Garioch Loop.
-This cycle route takes the cyclist from Inverurie, round the back of Bennachie returning along the banks of the River Don to Chapel of Garioch.
-And there a couple of serious climbs along the way!|
+This 33 mile circular route takes the cyclist from Inverurie, round the back of Bennachie returning along the banks of the River Don.
+And you can expect a couple of serious climbs along the way.

 Garioch (pronounced Geerie) is one of the 6 administrative areas established by Aberdeenshire Council, with its "capital" being Inverurie.
 It is ideal cycling country, with its landscape of undulating farmland and interesting scenery.
 The area is dominated by the 9 distinctive peaks of the Bennachie hill range, the highest of which is Oxen Craig at 528m though the most visited is Mither Tap (518m) which itself is often referred to as Bennachie.
-This cycle route provides a nice loop around Bennachie.
+This cycle route provides a nice loop around the Bennachie range.

 Leave the station and cycle into the town, turning right at the roundabout heading up the slight incline of West High Street.
 At the mini roundabout take the 3rd exit sign posted A96.
 Continue up the hill to the next roundabout where you go straight on past the new housing to leave the town.